thienkimtranhoang/tp/docs/DeveloperGuide.md

 - **User Interface Integration:**
   The formatted output produced by the `execute` method can be easily integrated into various user interface components, such as a web or desktop UI.

-### How to Build and Test

-1. **Compilation:**
-  - Ensure that all dependent packages (`budgetflow.command`, `budgetflow.income`, `budgetflow.expense`, etc.) are correctly referenced.
-  - Compile the application using your preferred build tool (e.g., Maven, Gradle).

-2. **Testing:**
-  - Unit tests should be written to cover:
-    - The handling of empty income lists.
-    - The correctness of the saving progress calculation.
-    - The proper functioning of the static methods (`setSavingGoal` and `getSavingGoal`).
-  - Integration tests may include end-to-end scenarios where multiple commands are executed.

-### Conclusion

-The `ListIncomeCommand` class is designed to be both robust and flexible.
-It encapsulates the logic for listing incomes and tracking saving goals in a modular fashion, making it easy to extend or modify as requirements evolve.
-For further details, please refer to the class and sequence diagrams provided above.

 ---

 ### Filtering Incomes